Jaya1717/PowerBI-dashboards/README.md

 3. Refresh the data connection to point to the location of the data file on your local machine.

 If you are *not* including the data:

-This dashboard connects to a [describe data source type] data source.
  You will need to have access to this data source to refresh the data.